bitpay/nodejs-bitpay-client/README.md

 ## Getting Started

-To get up and running with our NodeJS library quickly, follow [The GUIDE](https://github.com/bitpay/nodejs-bitpay-client/blob/master/GUIDE.md)
+To get up and running with our NodeJS library quickly, follow [the guide](https://bitpay.readme.io/reference/node-full-sdk-getting-started)

 ## Support